hetima/DSP_PlanetFinder/README.md

 The resource calculation method has changed since version 0.4.1.
 Information on all planets cannot be retrieved immediately after loading.
 Information acquisition begins when the Planet Finder window is first opened.
 This will take some time.
 Progress will be displayed as the window title until all information has been calculated

+Favorite feature adds/removes the "★" character directly to the planet name.
+Manually adding or removing the "★" character will affect this.

 ![screen shot](https://raw.githubusercontent.com/hetima/DSP_PlanetFinder/main/screen.jpg)